 If you’re thinking it’s a little unusual to be picking up and moving to a completely new region of the United States, relax.
 There are transplants all over the country.
 Everybody’s from everywhere.

 The thing to keep in mind, though, is that you sometimes do have to get used to a completely new lifestyle where you’re going.
-If you’re coming from, say, Pennsylvania, and have been looking for Little Rock houses for sale, well, there’s a lot to say about that!
+If you’re coming from, say, Pennsylvania, and have been looking for Little Rock houses for sale, or roommates in Atlanta, well, there’s a lot to say about that!

 Here are some things you definitely need to know when you’re moving to the South.

 Winter exists in the South, but it doesn’t exist much, if that makes sense.
 Sure, you’ll get some days in the 40s Fahrenheit, or even the 30s, and you’ll even get snow once in a while during the winter.

 However, on the whole, the South is generally warmer than the North, and so its winters can be considered mild.
 You may have heard that Southern summers are quite brutal, and that’s true.
 We’re talking temperatures in the 80s and 90s or above, and with high humidity.
 Winters, then, although not extremely cold, are a relief for those Southerners who just can’t take the heat.

 But watch out!
 Southerners tend not to be prepared for a lot of snow, so tread carefully if a storm ever does pass through.

 You may have heard that people in the South tend to move a lot slower than Northerners.
 And that’s no knock on Southerners, but it’s just the way it is in a lot of the region.